Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 (Hold on a sec, we'll have you covered.)
 All this is required because there are quite a few MPI implementations out in the wild, and `FindMPI.cmake` knows how to use just about all of them.
-Some require just include directories set up, some require only linking, others require extra compile definitions... even you you know for a fact, that the MPI flavor you have installed only requires linkage per say (in which case variables like `${MPI_C_COMPILE_FLAGS}` are empty), others have gone to great lengths in order to collect all the MPI variations and the means of consuming them.
+Some require just include directories set up, some require only linking, others require extra compile definitions... even you you know for a fact that the MPI flavor you have installed only requires linkage _per se_ (in which case variables like `${MPI_C_COMPILE_FLAGS}` are empty), others have gone to great lengths in order to collect all the MPI variations and the means of consuming them.
-Sometimes it's nice to just not think about stuff and do as one's told and stay rest assured that it's always going to be fine.
+Sometimes it's nice to just not think about stuff and do as one's told and rest assured that it's always going to be fine.

 ### Import target syntax